PLAINTIFF’S MOTION FOR SUMMARY JUDGMENT AND INCORPORATED MEMORANDUM OF LAW

 - Southeastern Towers, LLC did not rely upon any regulation in paying Plaintiff.

 Therefore, the Defendant had no reasonable grounds to believe it was complying with the FLSA and cannot prove a good faith defense.
 It admits that it failed to keep records showing Plaintiff’s hours although it knew Plaintiff was eligible for overtime pay.
-As such, an award of liquidated damages is proper raising the total amount due in overtime to $16,387.50.
+As such, an award of liquidated damages is properly raising the total amount due in overtime to $16,387.50.

 - Individual Liability